Automata and Quantum Computing: Other models and results

 \textbf{Closed Timelike curves.} Similar to postselection, closed timelike curves (CTC) are a model which is impossible physically but is interesting as a thought experiment.
 A CTC is a device which allows to send information back in time, to previous steps of the computation, as long as this does not result in inconsistencies in the computation.

-\cite{SY11A,SY12B} have studied 1QFAs and 1PFAs with a capability of sending one bit from the end of the computation to the beginning of the computation through a CTC.
+In \cite{SY11A,SY12B}, 1QFAs and 1PFAs with capability of sending one classical bit from the end of the computation to the beginning of the computation through a CTC have been examined.
 Surprisingly, it was shown that such 1QFAs can simulate 1QFAs with postselection, and vice versa, when their transitions are restricted to rational numbers.
-The same result can be obtained for 1PFAs even for arbitrary transition probabilities.
+The same result was obtained also for 1PFAs even for arbitrary transition probabilities.

-\textbf{Promise problems.} Promise problems are computational tasks where the goal is to separate two languages $L_1, L_2: L_1\cap L_2=\emptyset$ (the automaton must accept all $x\in L_1$, reject all $x\in L_2$ and is allowed to output any answer for $x\notin L_1\cup L_2$).
-Promise problems allow to show separations between types of automata which are equivalent in the standard setting of recognizing a language $L$.
+\textbf{Promise problems.} Promise problems are computational tasks where the goal is to separate two languages $L_1, L_2: L_1\cap L_2=\emptyset$ (the automaton must accept all $w\in L_1$, reject all $w\in L_2$ and is allowed to output any answer for $w\notin L_1\cup L_2$).
+Promise problems allow to show separations between types of automata which are equivalent in the standard setting of recognizing languages.

 For example, for the case of exact computation (no error allowed), 1QFAs cannot be more concise than 1PFAs \cite{Kla00}.
 On the other hand, for promise problems, the superiority of 1QFAs over 1PFAs can be unbounded \cite{AY12}: There exists an infinite family of promise problems which can be solved exactly by tuning transition amplitudes of a two-state MCQFA, while the size of the corresponding classical automata grows to infinity \cite{RY14A,GY14A}.
-Recently, this result was generalized in \cite{GQZ14A} and \cite{BMP14B} and other succinctness results were given in \cite{ZQGLM13,GaiY15A,GQZ14B,ZGQ14A}.
+Recently, this result was generalized in \cite{GQZ14A} and \cite{BMP14B} and further succinctness results were given in \cite{ZQGLM13,GaiY15A,GQZ14B,ZGQ14A}.

-Several results about the computational power of QFAs on promise problems have been obtained in \cite{RY14A}.
-For example, there is a promise problem solvable by a Las Vegas 1QFA, but not by any bounded-error 1PFA.
-(For language recognition, both of those models recognize exactly REG and, thus, are of equal power.)
-Also, there is a promise problem solvable by an exact 2QCFA in exponential expected time, but not by any bounded-error sublogarithmic space probabilistic Turing machine (PTM).
+Several results about the computational power of QFAs on promise problems have been obtained in \cite{RY14A,GaiY15A}.
+For example, there is a binary promise problem solvable by a Las Vegas 1QFA and a unary promise problem solvable by a bounded-error 1QFA, but none of them can be solved by any bounded-error 1PFA.
+(For language recognition, these one-way models are of equal power and recognize exactly REG.)
+Moreover, there is a promise problem solvable by an exact 2QCFA in exponential expected time, but not by any bounded-error sublogarithmic space probabilistic Turing machine.
 No similar example is known for language recognition.
+Additionally, in \cite{ZLQG17}, a particular subset of promise problems solvable by one-way classical and quantum models was considered, and certain separation results were obtained.